NeoSmartpen/Windows-SDK2.0/README.md

 ### Ncode™ Coodinate Description

 + **Dot.X, Dot.Y**
-Coordinates of our NCode cell.( Ncode™'s cell size is 2.371mm )
+Coordinates of our Ncode™ cell.( Ncode™'s cell size is 2.371mm )

 + **Dot.Fx, Dot.Fy**
 It is fractional part of Ncode™ Coordinates. ( maximum value is 100 )